garrandall/popular-music-data/tracks/the-oak-tree-morris-day.md

 I'll put you to the test
 (Oak Tree)
 (Oak Tree)
-You know that i'm the best
+You know that I'm the best

 (Oak Tree)
 (Oak Tree)
 It's different but it's cool
 (Oak Tree)
 (Oak Tree)
-What i'm telling you
+What I'm telling you

 Oh let's organize?
 I want everybody to sing